polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

 - __[sort-by]__ - Sorting for _initial_ databind invocation.
 This argument is optional.
 - __[sort-direction]__ - Sorting direction for _initial_ databind invocation.
 This argument is optional.

+**Notice**, the above 4 arguments are only relevant if you choose to databind your datagrid during its initial instantiation, which is its default behaviour.
+To avoid databinding your datagrid during its initial instantiation, you can pass in `databind:bool:false` as an argument to it.
 All arguments besides those shown above, will be applied to your datagrid's root widget, allowing you to for instance override your table's CSS class, etc. Below is an example of changing some of its attributes.